manjuprasadshettyn/actian_katas_2023/README.md

 + Compliance with international standards can be easily achieved by modification of configurations alone

 Negative:
-+ Impact on performance as few services will have additional checks with configuration database
++ Impact on performance as few services will have additional checks with the configuration database

 ### ADR 05: Caching to Improve Responsiveness